TheArchitect2000/Blockchain-based-IoT-Server/README.md

 - **Storage:** 30 GB SSD minimum
 - **CPU:** Dual-core processor (x86_64 or ARM64)

+- Consider a URL for your IoT Server.
+All your users will access the IoT server web dashboard using this URL.
+We call it NODE_URL in this ReadMe.
+- Consider a URL for your IoT Server's administrators.
+All your administrators will access the IoT server admin dashboard using this URL.
+We call it ADMIN_URL in the ReadMe.

 _These requirements are suitable for typical IoT workloads.
 Actual needs may vary based on deployment scale and data volume._

 ## A.1.
 Install MongoDB